 7 Incredible Day Hikes In The US For Your Summer Adventures

 We're loving that longer days means we get more fun in the sun.
-Even if your trip abroad has been cancelled because of COVID, there are plenty of places to explore in the USA.
-You can rent an RV and make your way through the 50 states — think about all the different environments and nature you'll see!
 Our favorite outdoor activity right now?
 Hiking.
+And there are plenty of trails to explore in the USA.
+You can rent an RV and make your way through the 50 states — think about all the different environments and nature you'll see!

 Drive to a national park and ditch your wheels for a walk, or pack enough camping food and resources for the long haul and head into the woods for days or even weeks.
 We've rounded up a range of trails that will be kind to your feet (that is, hikes you can complete in a day) and totally worth it (thanks to the breathtaking vistas you'll encounter along the way).
 No matter where you are in the States, you'll certainly find one of these incredible hiking trails a true inspiration for the rest of your summer.